Adapted from Deborah Madison’s Local Flavors.

 - 2/3 cup all-purpose flour, plus more as needed

-- neutral oil, such as grapeseed, for frying
+- olive oil or grapeseed oil, for frying

-- fresh lime, sour cream, or hot sauce for serving, optional
+- fresh lime, sour cream, hot sauce, or tzatziki for serving, optional

 - Sea salt, such as Maldon, for finishing

-- Serve with fresh lime, sour cream, and/or hot sauce if you wish.
+- Serve with fresh lime, sour cream, hot sauce, or tzatziki if you wish.

 - Category: Side Dish